Zaid-Ajaj/the-elmish-book/chapters/commands/elmish-hackernews-part3.md

 ### A Realistic Use Case

 Imagine you are building a classic content management system (CMS), a common landing page for these systems after you login is a *dashboard* page.
-The dashboard has many different panels where each panel shows a summary of information for some part of that CMS, whether is it the total sales of the application, the number of viewers or a chart of the unsuccesful orders etc. Since each panel loads information that is independant of other panels, you can use this strategy to load the data of each panel in parallel, updating the user interface of each panel as more data is loaded without waiting for the other panels to finish loading their related information.
+The dashboard has many different panels where each panel shows a summary of information for some part of that CMS, whether is it the total sales of the application, the number of viewers or a chart of the unsuccessful orders etc. Since each panel loads information that is independent of other panels, you can use this strategy to load the data of each panel in parallel, updating the user interface of each panel as more data is loaded without waiting for the other panels to finish loading their related information.

 <div style="width:100%; margin-top: 50px; margin-bottom: 50px; ">
   <div style="margin: 0 auto; width:80%;">